 Reading a Football League Championship match starts with form and venue.
 A side strong at home but fragile away — or the reverse — is common, and the split often tells you more than the league position alone.

-Understanding the markets is where casual bettors gain the most ground.
+Understanding the markets is where a casual reader gains the most ground.
 The Football League Championship selections draw on these:

-Double Chance — an insurance-style bet covering two results at once, trading shorter odds for a better hit rate.
+Double Chance — a hedged call covering two results at once, trading a bolder headline for a better hit rate.

 Match Result (1X2) — the straightforward call on who takes the points, or whether the spoils are shared.

-Asian Handicap — a two-way market that erases the draw and sharpens the price on a favourite or underdog.
+Asian Handicap — a two-way call that erases the draw and sharpens the read on a favourite or underdog.

-Over/Under 2.5 Goals — the headline goals market, backing a high-scoring game or a tight one.
+Over/Under 2.5 Goals — the headline goals prediction, calling a high-scoring game or a tight one.

-The right market for a Football League Championship match depends as much on your appetite for risk as on the game itself.
-Safer markets trade reward for reassurance; the punchier ones do the opposite.
+The right market for a Football League Championship match depends on the kind of read you have as much as on the game itself.
+Safer markets trade a bold headline for reassurance; the punchier ones do the opposite.

 Patience is underrated.
-There is no obligation to bet every Football League Championship match; the strongest weeks are often the ones where you back two or three selections you genuinely believe in and leave the rest alone.
+There is no obligation to have a strong view on every Football League Championship match; the most useful reads are often the two or three selections you genuinely believe in, with the rest left alone.

-Be honest in your Football League Championship record-keeping.
-Logging losses as faithfully as wins is what exposes the leaks in your betting, and fixing a leak is worth more than finding another tip.
+Be honest in how you judge your own Football League Championship reads.
+Logging the misses as faithfully as the hits is what exposes where your judgement is weakest, and fixing that is worth more than chasing another tip.

 These picks are informational and nothing more.
-There is no system, ours included, that beats the bookmaker reliably, so approach every bet as paid entertainment with a fixed budget rather than an investment with an expected return.
+There is no system, ours included, that calls sport with certainty, so read every prediction as a considered view rather than a fact about what will happen.

 No Football League Championship prediction can guarantee a result.
-Use them as research alongside your own judgement, and always bet responsibly.
+Use them as one input alongside your own judgement — they are informed estimates, not certainties.

 We list the Football League Championship matches that appear in the live feed for the selected date, each with its own pick and score.